taoensso/carmine/wiki/2-Further-usage.md

 (car/close-listener my-listener)
 ```

+Intentional closure is silent and does not invoke the Listener handler.

+Initial subscriptions passed to `with-new-pubsub-listener` are ready when it
+returns.
+Subscription changes made later with `with-open-listener` remain
+asynchronous.

 Note that subscriptions are **connection-local**: you can have three different listeners each listening for different messages and using different handlers.

 # Reply parsing